gar1t/gage-save/gage/help/exec.md

-# Exec
+# Exec Specification

-An 'exec' specification tells Gage what to run for an operation.
+An *exec* specification tells Gage what to run for an operation.

 ```toml
 [train]